brianlee99/HardCORE/readme.md

 ## Installation

-There is no need to install anything if you are planning to use HardCORE on the BFSSI Bioinformatics Lab server.
-However, you will need Prokka-annotated genomes to perform the initial run.
-Please refer to the *Usage (for scientists)* section for instructions on how to get Prokka installed on your machine.
+No application is required if using HardCORE on the BFSSI Bioinformatics Lab server.
+However, Prokka-annotated genomes are needed to perform the initial run.
+Please refer to the *Usage (for scientists)* section for instructions on how to get Prokka installed on personal machine.
-If you are planning on deployment onto the server, however, there are a number of bioinformatics tools and libraries that must be installed on your machine first.
+If you are deploying onto the server, there are required bioinformatics tools and libraries that must be installed first.

 * [Muscle](http://www.drive5.com/muscle/downloads.htm)
 * [Usearch](http://www.drive5.com/usearch/download.html)